cairo-book/cairo-book/cairo-documentation-style-guide.md

 The following types of lists are usually used in documentation:

 - **Bullet list** -- use it if the order or items is not important
-- **Numbered list** -- use it if the order of items is important, such as when describing a process
-  - **Procedure** -- special type of numbered list that gives steps to achieve some goal (to achieve this, do this); for an example of a procedure, see the [Usage](https://doc.rust-lang.org/nightly/rustc/profile-guided-optimization.html#usage) section in The rustc book.

 ### Formatting

 The Cairo Book usually use the following list formatting:

-- Finish an introductory sentence with a colon.
+- Finish an introductory sentence with a dot.
 - Capitalize the first letter of each bullet point.

-  > Using C or C++ inside of a Rust project consists of two major parts:
-  >
-  > - Wrapping the exposed C API for use with Rust
-  > - Building your C or C++ code to be integrated with the Rust code
+  > - The package source code, identified by the package name and the crate root, which is the main entry point of the package.
+  > - A subset of the package metadata that identifies crate-level settings of the Cairo compiler, for example, the edition field in the Scarb.toml file.

 - If a bullet point is a full sentence, you can end it with a full stop.
 - If a list has at least one full stop, end all other list items with a full stop.

   > To reliably interact with these peripherals:
   >